callumhutchinson/Molecular-Dynamics-Lennard-Jones-cluster-collision-/README.md

-# Molecular Dynamics: Lennard-Jones cluster collision
+# Molecular Dynamics: A simulation of two Lennard-Jones clusters colliding.
 A simple Molecular Dynamics code written from scratch for a Computational Laboratory assignment

 A simple molecular dynamics program simulating the collision of two Lennard-Jones